 - Scholarships – for certain in-demand subjects, you can apply for a tax-free scholarship to support your training.
 To be eligible, you will typically need a 2:1 degree or above in the subject you want to teach (or a closely related subject).
 Visit Get Into Teaching to find out more.

 - Bursaries – tax-free bursaries are available for training to teach a range of subjects.
 The level of funding and eligibility will vary depending on the subject you choose to teach, and your degree classification.
 For more information, visit Get Into Teaching.

-- Salaried training – School Direct (salaried) is an employment-based training programme for high quality graduates, typically with at least three years’ experience of transferable work history.
+- Salaried training – School Direct (salaried) and Teach First are employment-based training programmes for high quality graduates.
 You’ll earn a salary while you train, and won’t need to pay any tuition fees.
 Find out more about the different school-based programmes.

 - Tuition fee and maintenance loans – postgraduate and undergraduate trainees are entitled to the same student finance.
 If you’re looking to train on a non-salaried programme, and you’re not eligible to receive a bursary or scholarship, you can still apply for a student loan to cover your training programme fees and living costs.
-Check the undergraduate student finance pages for details.
+Find out more from Student Finance England.

 How much are tuition fees?

 The amount providers charge varies – for UK and EU students, it can be up to £9,250 per year for a full-time training programme starting in 2017.
 You can see how much your chosen provider charges when you use our search tool to find training programmes – fees and funding details can be found in the ‘About this training provider’ section.
 Alternatively, you can find this information on the training provider’s website.

 Looking for extra advice on banking, budgeting, or managing your student debt?